screwdriver-cd/guide/docs/cluster-management/configure-queue-service.md

 ## Packages

-Like the other services, the API is shipped as a [Docker image](https://hub.docker.com/r/screwdrivercd/queue-service/) with port 80 exposed.
+Like the other services, the Queue service is shipped as a [Docker image](https://hub.docker.com/r/screwdrivercd/queue-service/) with port 80 exposed.

 ```bash
 $ docker run -d -p 9003:80 screwdrivercd/queue-service:latest